Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Supports CCPA Consent and Legal documents.
 * COPPA ready with Children's Privacy Policy (US)
 * Children's Privacy Policy (UK,CA & AU)

-* Support for UK-GDPR / PECR and ICO Guidelines - United Kingdom.
-* Support for PIPEDA and CASL - Canada.
-* Support for Privacy Act 1988 & Australian Privacy Principles
-* Support for POPIA, the South African Protection of Personal Information Act
-* Supports The “Marco Civil” and the Brazilian General Data Protection Law (LGPD) = Integrations =
+= Support & Updates =

 * Premium Support from our amazing team.
-* Premium Updates, new languages, features, regions and more to create the Ultimate Privacy Suite for WordPress.
+* Premium updates, new languages, features, regions and more to create the Ultimate Privacy Suite for WordPress.

 == About Complianz ==